sh78/sh78.github.io/_posts/2018-06-15-when-an-alias-should-actually-be-an-abbr.md

 ---
 Title: When An `alias` Should Actually Be An `abbr`
-date: 2018-06-15 14:15:00
+date: 2018-06-17 14:15:00
 tags: [shell, fish, workflow]
 ---

 The short answer is: **always**.

-I really appreciate `tmuxinator` handles completion and aliasing from a fish shell.
+I really appreciate how `tmuxinator` handles completion and aliasing from a fish shell.
 You type `mux`, and when you hit space it expands into `tmuxintor`.
 From there you can hit tab to see the options at each step of the way.